AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 When you complete a workflow, summarize what you changed, which tools you used, and where the artifacts live (branches, pull requests, issues, or docs).
 This is especially important when operating across multiple repositories.
 After using `commit_workspace` or `commit_workspace_files` to push changes from a workspace, always refresh the workspace with `ensure_workspace_clone` using the same branch and `reset=true` before running tests, linters, or further edits.
 Treat stale workspaces as unsafe for validation.

-These expectations are snapshots, not substitutes for reading `controller_contract` and `docs/WORKFLOWS.md`.
+These expectations are snapshots, not substitutes for reading the full docs like `docs/WORKFLOWS.md`.

 - Do NOT use `run_command` as a patch engine (for example with large heredoc Python scripts that rewrite files).
 This is brittle under